Evertras/go-interface-examples/local-interfaces/README.md

 ## Summary

-Go interfaces don't work like C# or Java interfaces.
+Go interfaces come with a different mindset than C# or Java interfaces.
 They allow you to very clearly declare required dependencies and this comes with some great benefits that you can't easily get from other languages.
 Don't fight this by being a DRY zealot.
 Embrace it!